CristianoYL/Tutorials/How to fix the "CORS" issue.md

 > Access to fetch at 'https://www.yourapi.com' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 If you have ever built a web app that wants to interact with a REST API, you might be familiar with this error.
-If you also built the API, you might have wondered: why did it work with Postman when you're testing your API, but not in the browser. _There must be something wrong with my web app._ However, it is not the case.
+If you also built the API, you might have wondered: why did it work with Postman when you were testing your API, but not in the browser? _There must be something wrong with my web app._ However, it is not the case.

 This article will give you an overall idea of what CORS is, and how to '_fix_' it.